 - Tube-like sound because of VTC Virtual Tube Circuitry

 - Dedicated 3-band EQ for ultimate sound shaping

-- Separate headphone output
+- Separate headphone output for quiet practice

 - If you buy a couple of these, you can run them in stereo

 Behringer KT-108: Buying Links & Pricing